OpenChargingCloud/openPlugnCharge/README.md

 #### Provisioning Certificate Pool – PCP

 The Provisioning Certificate Pool (PCP) contains all the Vehicle Provisional certificates.
-These certificates are stored by the OEM and are accessible to different participants (OEMs and MOs) of ISO 15118 through interface exchanges.The MOs send the PCID of a provisioning certificate issued by the OEM and receives the appropriate provisioning certificate and the corresponding sub-CA certificate chain.
+These certificates are stored by the OEM and are accessible to different participants (OEMs and MOs) of ISO 15118 through interface exchanges.The MOs send the PCID (vehicle ID) of a provisioning certificate issued by the OEM and receives the appropriate provisioning certificate and the corresponding sub-CA certificate chain.
 Certificates are checked regularly with automated processes and removed.

 #### Certificate Provisioning Service - CPS